Robert C. Dennis: Biography

-Dennis was born on November 17, 1915 in Courtright, Ontario to parents Earl Sylvester Dennis and Clara Edith Huff.
+Dennis was born on November 17, 1915, in Courtright, Ontario, to parents Earl Sylvester Dennis and Clara Edith Huff.
 He had two brothers, Wilford Claude Dennis and Marion Jean Dennis, and was half brother to Iva Loretta Dennis and John Arthur Dennis.

-In 1933 he graduated from Sarnia Collegiate Institute and Technical School.
+In 1933, he graduated from Sarnia Collegiate Institute and Technical School.

 Keen on playing semi-professional baseball, as well as following the advice of a doctor who suggested moving to a warmer and drier climate, Dennis travelled to Los Angeles.
 Arthritis dashed his hopes of playing for the major leagues.

 Pulp fiction

 His later writing partner Earl Barret recalled that Dennis took an aptitude test at a Los Angeles school that said Dennis should be a writer.

 "That was the last thing in the world he thought he was qualified for," Barret said.
 But the school officials convinced the young man to sign up for a writing class.

-'He found out later that the only reason he qualified to be a writer was because they needed one more student, or the class was going to be cancelled.'
+"He found out later that the only reason he qualified to be a writer was because they needed one more student, or the class was going to be cancelled."

-Dennis had his first short story, Rubber Proof published in Street & Smith’s Detective Story Magazine in February 1938, beginning a prolific career writing over 150 mostly mystery stories.
+Dennis had his first short story, Rubber Proof published in Street & Smith's Detective Story Magazine in February 1938, beginning a prolific career writing over 150 mostly mystery stories.

-He married Eileen Whitfield (1907-1981) on 8 November 1941, in Los Angeles.
-Dennis’s future writing partner Earl Barret recalled Dennis was an expert at spelling, wrote his stories and scripts on yellow legal pads, and had his wife type them out.
+He married Eileen Whitfield (1907–1981) on November 8, 1941, in Los Angeles.
+Dennis's future writing partner Earl Barret recalled Dennis was an expert at spelling, wrote his stories and scripts on yellow legal pads, and had his wife type them out.